 Scripts invoked by the build

-Scripts invoked by the build (GN or Ninja) should use
+Scripts invoked by the build (GN or Ninja) are executed with Python 3.8.

 Scripts which are invoked directly should use